This is the ninth installment of a multi-part series on how to plan, start and grow your pizzeria business

 - Length of lease: If you commit to more years upfront, you can negotiate better terms (but don’t do this unless you’re absolutely certain the location is perfect).

 - Tripe net leases (rent plus taxes plus insurance): Find out if property taxes and insurance are covered in the lease.
 If not, find out how much they are and who is responsible for paying them.
+If it’s not covered in the lease, most business insurance policies will cover your property.
+You can take a look at business Insurance Quotes to look into options within your budget and those that cover your property.

 - Utilities: It’s rare for utilities to be included as part of a business lease, but you never know unless you ask.